-NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 March 2017
+NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 March 2017, Revised November 2017

-We thank Josh Angrist, Ellora Derenoncourt, Gary Chamberlain, Xavier D'Haultfoeuille, Gary King, Jesse Shapiro, Jann Spiess, and seminar participants at Brown, CREST, Harvard/MIT, Microsoft Research, and the Harvard development retreat for many helpful comments and suggestions.
+We thank Josh Angrist, Ellora Derenoncourt, Gary Chamberlain, Xavier D'Haultfoeuille, Gary King, Jesse Shapiro, Jann Spiess, and seminar participants at Brown, Carlos III, CEMFI, Columbia, CREST, Harvard/MIT, the Harvard applied statistics seminar, the Harvard development retreat, Microsoft Research, the Montreal econometrics seminar, Penn, Penn State, Princeton, and TSE for many helpful comments and suggestions.
 We also thank Paul Wolfson and Dale Belman as well as Michael Kremer for sharing their data.
-This research was funded in part by the Silverman (1968) Family Career Development Chair at MIT.
+This research was funded in part by the Silverman (1968) Family Career Development Chair at MIT, and by the National Science Foundation under grant number 1654234.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.